molines/eNATL60/DOC/Runoff.md

       SEE ALSO :
        BMGTOOLS

- * With BMGTOOLS define the zone where to apply the runoff for each river, with the help of google-eart images, to better locate the rivermouth.
+ * With BMGTOOLS define the zone where to apply the runoff for each river, with the help of google-earth images, to better locate the rivermouth.

+ * This procedure may take a lot of time, but make you visit the world !

+ ### Compute the river runoff
+  * This is done with [rnf_compute_runoff](../TOOLS/rnf_compute_runoff.f90) program.
+   * in its actual shape, the program assume hard coded name for files :
+     - rivermouth.nc
+     - coastal-stns-Vol-monthly.updated-Aug2014.nc for data file
+     - coordinates.nc
+   * see the code for details and eventual changes !